HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

         storage: "1Gi"
 ```

-We have 1Gi of storage set as default for opensearch, depending on planning of more indexing and larger deployment you can adjust the storage size.
+The default storage size for OpenSearch is set to `1Gi`.
+You can adjust the storage size for more indexing and larger deployments.

 ## Running Helm install